Basil seed drink with lemon illustrating the daily health benefits of basil seeds

 Basil seeds benefits get a lot of attention online.
 Fibre.
 Antioxidants.
 Weight loss.
 Cooling properties.
 Blood sugar.
 The list grows depending on which article you read.

 Basil seeds are a good source of soluble fibre, plant-based omega-3 fat, and several minerals.
-The most clearly supported benefits are digestive health, hydration support, and a filling feel that can reduce snacking.
-Other benefits including blood sugar moderation and antioxidant activity are real but based on early research.
+The most clearly supported benefits are digestive health, hydration support, and a filling feel that reduces snacking.
+Other benefits including blood sugar moderation and antioxidant activity are real but based on earlier research.
 They are safe for most adults in normal daily amounts.

 Basil Seeds Benefits Overview